Vam-Jam/Kindlet/README.md

 - Use [JNI](https://www.mobileread.com/forums/showthread.php?t=175899) to escape the sandbox and or expand what you can do

+- Using [FBInk](https://github.com/NiLuJe/FBInk) to print text and images directly to the framebuffer

+- Using [Linux framebuffer](https://en.wikipedia.org/wiki/Linux_framebuffer) to avoid using java

 ## Caveats

 The kindles CVM (compact virtual machine) is very fragile.
 There are a lot of missing features.